xenondevs/Docs/docs/nova/addon/hitboxes.md

 ### VirtualHitbox

-`VirtualHitboxes` use server-side path tracing, which has a bigger performance impact than `PhysicalHitboxes`, but allows for more complex and flexible hitboxes.
+`VirtualHitboxes` use server-side ray casts, which have a bigger performance impact than `PhysicalHitboxes`, but allows for more complex and flexible hitboxes.
 For one, their size is completely customizable, and they're not limited to a square base area.
 Additionally, you can also specify a `qualifier` function, which allows you to filter out certain cases where the hitbox should not be triggered and the player should be able to interact with the block behind it.